Kenyon-CS/LinkedListTemplateClass/README.md

   - `Destructor`: Cleans up all nodes when the list is destroyed to prevent memory leaks.

 ## Activities:
-1. Add `First` - remove tand return forst element in list
+1. Add `First` - remove and return first element in list
 2. Add `Last` - remove and return last element in list
 3. Add `AddOrder` - add element in sorted order (must not use with `append` and `prepend`)